 - Max Order Rate — Sets the maximum number of orders per second that a user can enter per connection.
 This limit cannot exceed the exchange-defined order rate maximum.

-Sessions — Sets how many simultaneous market data sessions per product group the user can have active using different IP Addresses/Applications.
-Delay Only: Indicates that the product group is denied in all environments except the delayed environment, which does not have access to real-time market data.
+If Allow is enabled, click Sessions to set how many simultaneous market data sessions the user can have active using different IP Addresses/Applications.
+Selecting 0 - Delay Only indicates that the product group is denied in all environments except the delayed environment, which does not have access to real-time market data.

 Trader IDs are added by configuring the User ID Override setting on the More | Trader IDs tab.
 You can also select Add New from the trader ID selector when clicking an ID entry in the table.